Still Photography and Permits On US and California Public Land

 photographer who appears to be using

-“professional” equipment and ask if she is
+“professional” equipment and ask if she

-shooting commercially.
+is shooting commercially.
 In rare instances,

-photographers so approached have been detained for
+photographers so approached have been asked to show

-identification and warrant checks.
+identification and been detained for warrant checks,

-To be completely safe, a person
+To be completely safe, a person planning stock or

-planning stock or similar photography may wish
+similar photography may wish to contact the

-to contact the appropriate district office.
-A
+appropriate district office.
+A list of district

-list of district offices and telephone numbers
+offices and telephone numbers is available on the

-Some parks require that visitors remain
+Some parks require that visitors remain with tour groups or

-with tour groups or on designated trails, or prohibit the
+on designated trails, or prohibit the use of certain

-citation rather than a warning.
+than a warning.

 The requirement for commercial photography